 Commonwealth Housing Development (CTA)

-PULSE /Home Tutors will meet with students twice each week for tutoring sessions, in the students' home.
-In addition they will plan biweekly recreational activities.
-PULSE Tutors will maintain communication with the CTA Youth Program Coordinator and with the student's parents to review their progress and to discuss ways of meeting the student's needs.
-The CTA will provide group activities such as field trips or holiday parties for PULSE Tutors and students.
+PULSE students meet with mentees twice each week for tutoring sessions, in the students' home.
+In addition they plan biweekly recreational activities.
+PULSE students maintain communication with the CTA Youth Program Coordinator and with the student's parents to review their progress and to discuss ways of meeting the student's needs.
+The CTA provides group activities such as field trips or holiday parties for PULSE Tutors and students.
 The Youth Program Coordinator will hold an initial orientation and training session and bi-weekly supervision discussion groups.